Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Empirical Results

 \subsection{Graph Classification and Regression}

 \textbf{Graph Classification.} We use COLLAB and IMBD-BINARY as benchmark datasets.
 These are ego networks extracted from scientific collaborations and movie collaborations, respectively \cite{yanardag2015deep}.
 COLLAB contains 5,000 graphs with three classes and IMBD-BINARY contains 1,000 graphs with two classes.
-We use a 80-10-10 split between training, validation and test.
+We use an 80-10-10 split between training, validation and test.
 The datasets contain graph structures but no associated graph signals.
 In our work, we compute the eccentricity (for connected graphs), degree and clustering coefficient of each vertex, and use these as input signals to our network.

-We use one-layer GSAN with 8 heads and 16 hidden units for COLLAB and one-layer GSAN with 4 heads and 16 hidden units for IMBD-BINARY, followed by one graph residual convolutional layer.
+We use a one-layer GSAN with 8 heads and 16 hidden units for COLLAB and one-layer GSAN with 4 heads and 16 hidden units for IMBD-BINARY, followed by one graph residual convolutional layer.
 We then apply a Set2Set module \cite{vinyals2015order} followed by a multi-layer perceptron (MLP).
 Set2Set is a graph pooling architecture\cite{hochreiter1997long} where we apply an LSTM-based module for $k$ processing steps iteratively on the graph signal.
-During each processing step, node-wise feature signals with variable graph size are integrated using a LSTM-based attention mechanism.
+During each processing step, node-wise feature signals with variable graph size are integrated using an LSTM-based attention mechanism.
 In our model, the GSAN-based layer outputs a graph signal $\bX\in\R^{n\times d}$ and the Set2Set layer outputs a graph level feature vector $Set2Set(\bX) \in \R^{2d}$ for each graph.
 After the Set2Set layer, we apply an MLP layer $\R^{2d}\rightarrow \R$ on the graph level signal for the classification task.
 We use a Set2Set layer with 3 processing steps and a two-layer MLP for graph pooling.
+We also provide a pure-scattering baseline (Sc-only) based on the approach proposed in \cite{zou2020graph} together with an SVM classifier.
 Our results in Tab.~\ref{tab:class} show that both proposed hybrid scattering networks show improvement over the compared baselines.